Dairy Education Center

 Dairy Production Medicine (DPM)

-The DPM curriculum is a total of 8 weeks, held on-site at the Dairy Education Center.
 For more information, visit the National Center of Excellence in Dairy Veterinary Medicine.

 Senior veterinary students from other universities who are interested in participating in a rotation at the Dairy Education Center should email firstname.lastname@example.org for available program dates and application information.